tHeMaskedMan981/ETH_India_2018/setting_up_instructions.md

   }
 };
 ```
+#### Testing the Code...
 6. Fire a new command-line and type in the following command: `ganache-cli -p 7545`.
 Ganache will generate test accounts for us, they have 100 ether by default, and are unlocked so we can send ether from them freely.
-Ganache basically emulates the EVM here.
+Ganache basically emulates the EVM (Ethereum Virtual Machine) here.
 7. On the first command-line interface, we execute two commands (On the command-line interface where ganache-cli is run, you can see the transactions being executed):
 ```
 truffle compile